dwightjack/vue-types/README.md

 // import
 // - VueTypes library
 // - validation object interface (VueTypeDef)
+//   -  use VueTypeValidableDef if the new type is going to support the `validate` method.
-// - the default VueType interface (VueTypesInterface) import VueTypes, { VueTypeDef, VueTypesInterface } from 'vue-types'
+// - the default VueType interface (VueTypesInterface) import VueTypes, {
+  VueTypeDef /* or VueTypeValidableDef */,
+  VueTypesInterface,
+} from 'vue-types'

 interface ProjectTypes extends VueTypesInterface {
   //VueTypeDef accepts the prop expected type as argument